Pennsylvania Drunk Driving Accident Attorneys

 If you get into a drunk driving accident, do you know your legal rights?

-That’s why the Philadelphia, Wilkes-Barre, and Scranton drunk driving accident lawyers at Fellerman & Ciarimboli are here to help.
+That’s why the Pennsylvania drunk driving accident lawyers at Fellerman & Ciarimboli are here to help.
 We will help you get your life back and make sure the responsible parties are held accountable for their actions.
 We are prepared to fight for your rights and make sure you are appropriately compensated for your injuries.

 Drunk Driving Accidents: What You Need to Know

 According to the National Highway Traffic Safety Administration, almost 30 people every day in the U.S. lose their lives in drunk driving crashes.
 It claims more than 10,000 lives every year and costs Americans $44 billion every year.
 In 2017, drunk driving accidents took the lives of 10,874 people which adds up to 29 percent of the motor vehicle traffic fatalities that year.

 In Pennsylvania, drunk driving accidents remain a top safety issue in the state.
 In 2017, alcohol-related crashes had increased to 10,346 from 2016 numbers.
 Drunk driving accident fatalities did decrease over 2016, yet still accounted for 26 percent of the total traffic deaths in 2017.